We rely on our volunteers!

 This volunteer role will assist by distributing Program Guides throughout our community.

 Sewers and Knitters

 We are always looking for sewers and knitters to use their gifts and talents maing turbans, head coverings, quilts, afghans and knitted hats for our members.

 Special Events or Community Outreach

 Special Events Volunteers take care of important tasks during our program and fundraising events.
 Some of these volunteers assist on one committee to raise funds each year.
 Other volunteers are available to help promote and staff our many program events.
-Community Outreach volunteers respond to community requests to talk to organizations about HopeSpring's services.
+Community Outreach volunteers respond to community requests to talk to organizations about HopeSpring's services and programs.